The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 If you’re eyeing a piece of land to build a house on or to use for business purposes, you probably won’t be able to get a regular mortgage to finance the purchase.
-Instead, you’ll likely have to settle for a land lease or apply for a land loan if you want to own the land outright.
+Instead, you’ll likely have to settle for a land lease or apply for a land loan, often called a lot loan, if you want to own the land outright.

 Land loans aren’t as common as traditional mortgage loans, though, so there are fewer options.
 With less competition between lenders, you could face a bigger down payment requirement, a higher interest rate and less time to repay the loan than you would with a traditional mortgage.
 If you apply for a land loan, it’s important to know what you’re getting into and how to reduce your costs.